ramsestrejo/W3D1-Jun10/README.md

 (https://web.compass.lighthouselabs.ca/projects/w3-tweeter?day_number=w03d1)

 ## 7. Question about CMYK
 CMYK format.
 CMYK format for representing colours is not available in CSS3 but it is a suggested standard for CSS4.
-More about [CMYK format and its support by HTML]. (https://www.w3schools.com/colors/colors_cmyk.asp)
+More about [CMYK format and its support by HTML](https://www.w3schools.com/colors/colors_cmyk.asp)